 Next up on our list of tests was drying time.
 This was a much more objective metric than the two mentioned above, and to find the results, we conducted simple experiments: we soaked each product in water and hung them to dry!
 We tried hand-wringing them and towel-drying them first to see if we could shake up the results, but we generally found the same drying times no matter what method we used.

 This metric will be of the utmost importance to you in a couple of different scenarios.
 If you know that you'll be on the go, washing your undies in the sink or nearest stream, you'll save a lot of time by choosing a quick-drying product.
 Additionally, if you travel in hot or humid climates or know that you're likely to work up a sweat, those would also be great reasons to pay close attention to the highest scorers in this category.
-The fast-drying products in this review were the Arc'teryx Phase SL, Smartwool Merino 150, and Under Armour Pure Stretch.
-Of these, the Merino 150 is by far the most comfortable, while the Pure Stretch was our Best Buy Award winner and is more than half the price of the Merino 150.
-While it is incredibly fast to dry, the Phase SL had an uncomfortable fit and was not one of our favorite products overall.
+The fast-drying products in this review were the Smartwool Merino 150 and Under Armour Pure Stretch.
+Of these, the Merino 150 is by far the most comfortable, while the Pure Stretch was our Best Buy Award winner and is less than half the price of the Merino 150.

 Finally, we've come to packability.
 This metric is used to describe how easy it is for us to bring each product along on an adventure.
 The two factors to this category were weight and compactness.
 This was also one of the more objective metrics in this review.
 We started by putting each product on our own scale in order to compare each pair of underwear against its competitors.
 We then folded each pair the same way and looked at them side-by-side to compare which were the thinnest and which carried more bulk.